Your pet wants you to read our newsletter. (Then give them a treat.)

 Rye bread is a denser whole-grain bread that contains less gluten than wheat bread.
 As an occasional treat for your dog, it’s a healthier choice — as long as it’s whole grain.
 Keep an eye out on the label to ensure you’re getting the healthy stuff.
 Rye has more fiber than wheat and is known to be more effective at treating constipation.

 Dogs can also eat cornbread, a non-yeast bread that’s a good source of phosphorus.
 As an occasional treat, cornbread is safe for dogs.
 But cornbread is high in carbs, sodium, and sugar and lacks the benefits of other whole-grain bread.

 If your pup has allergies, gluten intolerance, or a sensitive stomach, bread might not be a good choice for them.
 Each dog is an individual, so if you’re unsure, it’s better to check with a pro.
 “Before feeding your pet any human foods, remember to always check with your veterinarian or a veterinary nutritionist.
-Every pet is different so what may be okay for one may not be okay for another,” says Lindsey E. Bullen, DVM, Board Certified Veterinary Nutritionist at BluePearl Specialty and Emergency Pet Hospital.
+Every pet is different so what may be okay for one may not be okay for another,” says Dr. Lindsey E. Bullen, a board certified veterinary nutritionist at BluePearl Specialty and Emergency Pet Hospital.
 “It is also important to keep pets with chronic illnesses or diseases on their prescribed diet, as any deviation could result in sickness and a trip to the ER.”

 Can dogs eat raisin bread?
 This is a definite no. Raisins (and their juicy counterparts) are toxic to dogs.
 Raisins can cause kidney failure, which makes them extremely harmful to dogs, so keep loaves containing raisins stored safely in areas where your dog can’t reach them.